 The library is located at the heart of the school and is run by parent volunteers and Class librarians.
 This is a well-resourced and well-used resource which supports our commitment to placing reading as a priority for learning across the school.

-We have excellent links with the local church and the children look forward to Reverend David visiting the school weekly to lead an assembly.
+We have excellent links with the local church and the children look forward to Vicar John visiting the school weekly to lead an assembly.
 We also have a Christian Library run by other members of the local church community.
 The school meet daily for collective worship and celebrations and we have a very active Ethos Committee.

 Recognising its historic foundation, the school will preserve and develop its religious character in accordance with the principles and practices of the Church of England and in partnership with the Church and the Parish and the Diocese.
 The school aims to serve its community by providing an education of the highest quality within the context of Christian belief and practice.
 It encourages an understanding of the meaning and significance of faith, and promotes Christian values through the experiences it offers to all its pupils.
 As a church school we embed our Christian values into everyday learning and foster a respect for other people and their beliefs.

 Each Unit has a set of portable lap-tops to ensure our pupils have an excellent level of access to IT resources, which are used to support many areas of learning across our curriculum.

 Our school kitchen has recently been awarded a Soil Association Gold Standard Award, and look to source many items from local organic sources.
 The children have an excellent choice of lunches and healthy snacks, including a help-yourself salad bar.